 A. SCORING FOR SHOW ALL-AROUND.
 It is not mandatory for an All-Around award to be made at an approved show; however, if such an award is designated, the following scoring system is the recommended method to determine the winner:

-An APHA Rule Book may be requested by new and renewing members by calling the forms line at ext.
-271. Additional copies are available for \$1 each.
+An APHA Rule Book may be requested by new and renewing members by ordering online at apha.com/rule-books.
+Additional copies are available for \$1 each.